redis/redis-py/README.md

 create a separate client instance (and possibly a separate connection pool) for each database.

-It is not safe to pass PubSub objects between threads.
+It is not safe to pass PubSub or Pipeline objects between threads.

 ## Pipelines